tushar994/bash-scripting/README.md

 # Bash_scripting

-This is the bash scripting asisgnment we did in college
+This is the bash scripting assignment we did in college